 Well, I think also that the real risk of any technical professional.
 Be that an engineer or an accountant or an economist is that you’re dealing with very discreet calculations and very discreet pieces of information that you have confidence are correct.

-So you don’t go and design a highway bridge hopefully, you don’t go and design a highway bridge on a back of an envelope.
+So you don’t go and design a highway bridge hopefully, you don’t go and design a highway bridge on the back of an envelope.
 You know, you are actually, you have a fair bit of math.

 We like to do things well and consider risk and ensure that we are covering off all of the issues but maybe if we just need – sometimes it’s the case of getting some information out of some people’s heads because people are retiring and moving out of the workforce.

 They may well have a huge amount of information about your asset inventory walking around in their head and when we lose them, then we lose that information.

 What I found is getting that out of people’s heads but and recording that information quality – that if Fred actually told you this and he remembers when it was built 40 years ago.
 That’s a good bit of information to record.

 It is.
 So now we’re talking about in computer speak terms, we’re talking about grabbing some metadata with the inventory information.

 So I have a piece of information, look I have a pipe there, or a park bench, or a road or whatever it is, a light.
 Now, how did I know I’ve got that?

 And so I might know that because I have gone up a very detailed survey with the GPS set at a millimeter accuracy level.